eguyonnet/BC19-FinalProject/README.md

 For **product units** (maintained by technicians), we need to store a few properties that identifies a unit (manufacturer, product model and unique identifiers), the owner of the unit, as well a list of operations completed by technicians.
 For each **Operation**, we first need verify that the technician's address (who signes the transaction) is known and valid, then store some data about the operation : category (setup, repair, ...) and a hash of the report (an exploitable json file stored on IPFS/SWARM).
 Finally, we should authorize a certified operator to set a status in case of later control of the operation.

-I have implemented a simple client application (React & Rimble) to demonstrate interactions with the blockchain and one of my smart contracts (including read/write method calls as well as catching reverted calls).
-For more convenience, the associated files (sources and configuration) are included the present repository.
+I have implemented a very simple client application (using React & Rimble) to demonstrate interactions through web3.js with the blockchain and one of my smart contracts (including read/write method calls as well as catching reverted calls for displaying proper error messages to users).
 I apologize for the simple client application but my background is more back-end development so I had to learn (a bit) React.
+For more convenience, the associated files (sources and configuration) are included the present GitHub repository (in the 'client' directory).

 ## Setup environment